italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |uncheck-icon|
-     - The Wallet must ensure that the Verifier cannot learn that the same End-User is using other Verifiers.
+     - The Wallet must ensure that the Verifier cannot learn that the same User is using other Verifiers.

 To mitigate Verifier/Verifier linkability for SD-JWT Credentials, one proposed solution is batch issuance, which involves using different key binding keys and salts for each Credential.
 However, the effectiveness of these methods has not yet been thoroughly evaluated, and is not available for IT Wallet yet.